5 Halcyon Days

 ‘Seeing as you have common interests and share activities with many under my tutelage,’ David picked up, ‘why don’t you accompany me on my circuit?’

 I placed my soup spoon down carefully, for as you may imagine, he had secured my full attention at that particular moment.
 ‘By going over the same ground as me with your wide lexicon, clear precise diction and art of conversation, my efforts will be consolidated.
 While they won’t be composing sonnets in a week, this could help me raise their communication skills to another level.
 This would be a very loose arrangement where you can come and go to fit in with your own regime.
 You can cut your red coat according to your cloth.
-You’ll feel a great deal of satisfaction as you help boost their fluency.
+You’ll feel a great deal of satisfaction as you boost their fluency and help them get into the swing of things.
+It would mean so much to them.
 You’ll forge enduring friendships which will hold you in good stead when you travel the new neighbourhood.
 You can build your linguistic repertoire into the bargain.
 Even a smattering of other languages will take you far.
 I’m studying Bahasa Indonesian myself with the aim of mastery, but even when I can only greet people in their language, they are so impressed.’

 ‘It’s really speaking in diverse tongues’.